 Use the test results to improve AI performance

 - there are any Intents that you've failed to cover with your initial Intent definitions, and/or

 - there are any user expressions that the bot fails to recognize.

-To be able to use your work from the AI Manager, you will have to insert the Intents into Connections.
+To be able to use your work from the AI Manager, you'll have to insert the Intents into Connections.
 The Intents can be inserted in both local Module Connections and Global Connections.
-Please be aware that prior to inserting the Intents, you will have to activate their state and train your bot in the AI Manager.

-When inserting Intents in a Connection, you will first have to choose the “AI Understands” condition, after which you will see a drop-down list of the Intents that are activated in your bot.
+To add an Intent in a Connection, first, select the “AI understands” Condition.
+In the drop-down list to the right, you can access a list of the Intents activated in your bot.
 Select one of these Intents, then choose which Module to recognize the Intent in.

 Next, choose a confidence level of the Intent's recognition.
 This should be based on the number of sentences you've added to the Intent and also the results you've gotten from training your bot.